LIMLabSWC/_design_files/README.md

 - Source repo: [edmundchong/Inventor](https://github.com/edmundchong/Inventor)
 - Contains: Inventor files for various lab components

+## About `.gitmodules`

+The `.gitmodules` file tracks all submodules in this repository.
+It records the path and URL for each submodule, ensuring that everyone who clones the repository can initialize and update submodules easily.
+**Keep this file as long as you use submodules.** If you remove all submodules, you can safely delete `.gitmodules`.

 ## Cloning This Repository (with Submodules)

 ### Enabling Auto-Sync for Submodules (Git Hook)